How exceptional is the extremal Kendall and Kendall-type convolution: Motivations

 \section{Motivations}

+The most important motivation to write this paper is to solve the open problem mentioned in \cite{Schweizer_Sklar} (see problem 7.9.9, p.122) to make a measurable calibration of copulas in the context of generalized convolutions, in particular extremes.
+We present here the first step towards solving this problem and present the characterization of the maximum convolution, responsible for the construction of extremes, in the terms of other convolutions, which in their algebras already have well-developed tools (e.g. the Williamson transform corresponding to the Kendall convolution).
+Moreover, we are building new tools for the development of the L\'evy processes theory in generalized sense (\cite{BJMR}), in particular extremes, and a groundbreaking renewal theory such that renewal functions have clear analytical formulas (see \cite{renewal}).
 Real world phenomena are often effects of accumulation processes.
 The most natural description of a accumulation process is through summation of components.
 However, accumulation of components can be described sometimes more adequately by the maximum function or by the $\ell_p$-norm of the vector of components, but often this dependence is more complicated and we are using some approximating methods.
-In this paper we propose to use generalized convolutions, in particular the Kendall convolution and the Kendall type convolutions.
+The origin of this point of view one can find in two papers: \cite{BJMR, renewal}, where the authors consider renewal theory and L\'evy processes in the generalized convolution sense.
+Following this papers, we propose here to use generalized convolutions, in particular the Kendall convolution and the Kendall type convolutions to find connections with the extreme value theory.
 Our choice is motivated by many interesting properties of such convolutions including the close connection with the max-convolution and the extreme value theory, simplicity in calculating the corresponding characteristic functions and inverting these characteristic functions, representing convolutions by the convex linear combination of some measures or representing them by simple operations on some independent random variables.
 Since the Kendall convolution extends the concept of the max-convolution we call it extremal Kendall convolution to emphasize this property.

 In this paper one can find the precise description of Kendall convolution and the Kendall-type convolutions, their exceptional properties and applications in stochastic models - some of them have not been known yet.
-We analyze also some examples of convolutions with similar properties. \\
+We analyze also some examples of convolutions with similar properties.
+Finally, we prove a stochastic representation of the Kucharczak-Urbanik convolution in the terms of order statistics.
+This is the starting point for a novel approach to Archimedean copulas which are now extensively studied (\cite{CCEHLJ,Larsson, McNeilNesholva1, McNeilNesholva2}).\\

 Generalized convolutions were defined and intensively studied by K. Urbanik in \cite{Urbanik64, Urbanik73, Urbanik76, Urbanik84, Urbanik86}.
 His work has its origin in the paper of Kingman \cite{King}, where the first generalized convolution, called now the Kingman (or Bessel) convolution, was defined.
 This convolution - the ancestor of all generalized convolutions - is strictly connected with a Wiener process in $\mathbb{R}^n$ and the Bessel process describing the distance of the walking particle from the origin.